Loading...

 TIP OpenWiFi 2.0 SDK

-The wlan-cloud-ucentral-deploy repository contains a Compose file and the related files and directories to set up a local uCentral instance with Docker Compose.
+The contains a Compose file and the related files and directories to set up a local uCentral instance with Docker Compose.
 You'll find all related data under the docker-compose/

 directory.